 ltem Sch.
-Coverage Notes and Instructions for compilation (II) Profit on sale of investments Less: Loss on sale of investments Includes profit/loss on sale of securities, furniture, land and building, motor vehicles, gold, silver, etc. Only the net position shall be shown.
-If the net position is a loss, (III) (IV) Profit on revaluation of investments Less: Loss on revaluation of investments Profit on sale of land, buildings and other assets Less: Loss on sale of land, the amount shall be shown as a deduction.
-The net profit/ loss on revaluation of assets as well as provision for depreciation (or reversal of excess depreciation) shall also be shown under this item.
-Provision for non- performing investments (NPI) shall not be shown here and instead reflected under Provisions and Contingencies. buildings and other assets (V) Profit on exchange transactions Less: Loss on exchange transactions Includes profit/loss on dealing in foreign exchange, all income earned by way of foreign exchange, commission and charges on foreign exchange transactions excluding interest which will be shown under interest head.
+Coverage Notes and Instructions for compilation (II) Profit on sale of Includes profit/loss on sale of securities, furniture, land investments Less: Loss and building, motor vehicles, gold, silver, etc. Only the on sale of investments net position shall be shown.
+If the net position is a loss, / the amount shall be shown as a deduction.
+The net (III) Profit on revaluation of profit/ loss on revaluation of assets as well as provision investments for depreciation (or reversal of excess depreciation) Less: Loss on shall also be shown under this item.
+Provision for non- revaluation of performing investments (NPI) shall not be shown here investments and instead reflected under Provisions and (1) () Profit on sale of land, Contingencies.
+(IV) buildings and other assets Less: Loss on sale of land, buildings and other assets (V) Profit on exchange Includes profit/loss on dealing in foreign exchange, all transactions income earned by way of foreign exchange, Less: Loss on exchange commission and charges on foreign exchange transactions transactions excluding interest which will be shown under interest head.
 Only the net position shall be shown.
 If the net position is a loss, it is to be shown as a deduction.
-(VI) Income earned by way of dividend etc. from subsidiaries, companies, joint ventures abroad/in India (∨II) Miscellaneous income Includes recoveries from constituents for godown rents, income from bank's properties, security charges, insurance etc. and any other miscellaneous income.
+(VI) Income earned by way of dividend etc. from subsidiaries, companies, joint ventures abroad/in India (VII) Miscellaneous income Includes recoveries from constituents for godown rents, income from bank's properties, security charges, insurance etc. and any other miscellaneous income.
 In case any item under this head exceeds one percent of the total income, particulars shall be given in the notes.
 The fee received from the sale of Priority Sector Lending Certificates (PSLCs) shall be shown here.
-Interest expended 15 (I) Interest on deposits Includes interest paid on all types of deposits including deposits from banks and other institutions.
+Interest 15 (I) Interest on deposits Includes interest paid on all types of deposits including expended deposits from banks and other institutions.

 ltem Sch.
 Coverage Notes and Instructions for compilation (II) Interest on RBI/inter- Includes discount/interest on all borrowings and bank borrowings refinance from Reserve Bank of India and other banks.
 (III) Others Includes discount/interest on all borrowings/ refinance from financial institutions.
 All other payments like interest on participation certificates, penal interest paid, etc. shall also be included here.
 Notes: General 1.
 The balances in Repo Interest Expenditure Account shall be classified under Schedule 15 (under item II or III as appropriate).
 2. While acquiring government and other approved securities, banks should not capitalise the broken period interest paid to seller as part of cost of the investment, but instead book it as an expense.
 Operating 16 (I) Payments to and Includes staff salaries/wages, allowances, bonus, other Expenses provisions for staff benefits like provident fund, pension, gratuity, employees liveries to staff, leave fare concessions, staff welfare, medical allowance to staff, etc. (II) Rent, taxes and lighting Includes rent paid by the banks on buildings, municipal and other taxes paid (excluding income tax and interest tax), electricity and other similar charges and levies.
 House rent allowance and other similar payments to staff shall appear under the head 'Payments to and provisions for employees'.
-(111) Printing and stationery Includes books and forms and stationery items used by () the bank and other printing charges which are not incurred by way of publicity expenditure.
+(111) Printing and stationery Includes books and forms and stationery items used by the bank and other printing charges which are not incurred by way of publicity expenditure.
 (IV) Advertisement and Includes expenditure incurred by the bank for publicity advertisement and publicity purposes including printing charges of publicity material.
 (V) Depreciation on bank's Includes depreciation on bank's own property, cars and property other vehicles, furniture, electric fittings, vaults, lifts, leasehold properties, non-banking assets, etc.